 The anchor conditions and descriptions in 4.1.3 shall apply to the 360° video category, with the following exceptions:

 The equirectangular projection input pictures (at 8192x4096 or 6144x3072 resolution) will be spherically downsampled using the 360Lib software to 4096×2048 equirectangular projection format sequences representing the full 360°×180° sphere, and 8 luma samples of padding on each of the left and right sides on the picture will be added by copying samples, yielding 4112×2048 padded equirectangular projection pictures, in which the yaw range exceeds 360°, for encoding by the HM and JEM.
 After decoding, the 4112×2048 padded equirectangular projection pictures will use linear position-based weighted blending of the overlapping region to convert to 4096×2048 equirectangular projection format without padding, representing 360° of yaw range.
 360Lib is used for spherical upsampling to the input resolution, 8K or 6K respectively.
-E2E and cross-format objective metrics will use the 4096×2048 pictures with blending in their calculations.
+E2E objective metrics will use the 4096×2048 pictures with blending in their calculations.

-Note – The application of the E2E and cross-format objective metrics are further described in JVET-G1003.
-It is anticipated that this description will be included directly in the Final Call for Proposals.

 Test sites and delivery of test material

-The proposals submission material for the following Classes will be evaluated by means of a formal subjective assessment process: Constraint Set 1 bitstreams of Class SDR-UHD1, Class SDR-HD1, Class HDR-HD and Class 360, and Constraint Set 2 bitstreams of Class SDR-HD1.
+The proposals submission material will be evaluated by means of a formal subjective assessment process.
+Please note that while the intention is to perform subjective evaluation of all sequences, some sequences may be removed from the subjective evaluation process in the event of a logistical issue.

-The tests will be conducted by the Test Coordinator and one or more sites.
-The names of the sites will be provided in the Final Call for Proposals.
+The tests will be conducted by the Test Coordinator and one or more sites and will be communicated to proponents upon request.

 All proponents need to deliver, by the due date of 2018/02/15, an SSD hard drive to the address of the Test Coordinator (see section 9).
 The disk shall contain the bitstreams, YUV files, and the decoder executable used by the proponent to generate the YUV files from the bitstreams.